 This school year has started off lovely.
 I have some amazing kiddos in my class.

 One of the shocking things that have been occurring over these last few weeks is that my “quiet” cues (hand signs, chimes, train whistle, claps, attention-getters and the rest of the arsenal used the last couple of years to with less than desirable results) actually work.
 The.first.time!!
 It’s a nice change!

 Most are very neat and careful workers, too.
 And many have shown some creative, independent thinking that is inspiring and fun – not annoying and rule-breaking.

 I’m so impressed with the effort and care.
 Look at that first picture.
 Gorgeous printing.
 Gorgeous coloring.
 Even the nail polish, gorgeous!
 In the second picture that little guy has colored his ant red.
 The samples had black ants.
 To be honest, I didn’t even give red ants a single thought.
 But he did.
 He didn’t even ask if he could color his ant red, he just did it.
 With confidence!

-Moreover, there were no purple, green or pink ants.
-Everyone actually colored – with a variety of color!
+Moreover, there was no purple, green or pink ants.
+Everyone actually colored – with a variety of colors!
 Not a scribbler in the bunch.
 Who knew you could be so happy making picnic thieving ants?!?